Swamy-s-Tech-Skills-Academy/fitnessclubmembershippyf/README.md

 ### Prerequisites

-- Python 3.8+ installed on your system
+- Python 3.8+ installed on your system (Python 3.12.5 recommended)
 - Basic knowledge of Flask and HTML
+- Git for version control

 ### Installation